hardcamls/zprize/ntt-core.md

 The actual number of cycles is actually slightly larger that this.
 In order to achieve a clock rate of 250Mhz, the butterfly data path (including the finite field multiplier) must be pipelined.
 The pipelining is currently set at 8 clock cycles.
-After each INTT iteration we must account for the datapath pipelining to ensure data integrity.
+After each NTT iteration we must account for the datapath pipelining to ensure data integrity.
 At transform sizes greater than $2^8$ this extra cost becomes negligible.

 ## Controller

-The controller sequences a decimation in time INTT.
+The controller sequences a decimation in time NTT.

 * Generates input and output addresses, including the required bit-reversal in the first iteration.
 * Routes data to/from the appropriate RAM depending on the iteration.